JudahMantell/SceneForge-Docs/SceneForge-Docs/docs/gettingStarted.md

 ---
 ## Importing Custom Assets
+To import custom art assets, simply drag the file(s) to their respective folders in the project directory.

 SceneForge Studio accepts different file types for different types of assets:

 * For 3D Models, Sceneforge uses the GLTF format.
 It accepts .glb files and .gltf files.
 It will also read .zip archives containing those formats and their textures.
 * For textures, at the moment SceneForge accepts only .png files.
 This ensures compatability across all uses of images in a project, including skyboxes and backdrop textures.